 Due to tree constraints, the proposed number of parking spaces on the sites have been revised since the original submission.
 The New Parking Layout drawing (8/15/52_26 Rev B) shows a number of proposed parking spaces removed, highlighted in red.
 Therefore, the revised proposals are to develop an additional 398 car parking spaces on the two sites (321 spaces on the main site and 77 spaces on the annex site).
 The total number of spaces on the main site would increase from 1,584 spaces to 1,905 spaces (20% increase).
-The total number of spaces on the annex site would increase from 69 spaces to 146 spaces (112% increase).
+The total number of spaces to 146 spaces (112% increase).